polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/parachains/launch.md

 #### 2. Proper Weights & Benchmarking

 - Benchmark your runtime and use the generated weight functions (see our [benchmarking guide](../runtime/benchmarking)).
-Follow the benchmarking best practices.
-Don’t use default Substrate weights in production unless you know what you are doing.
+Follow the benchmarking best practices. **Don’t use default Substrate weights in production unless you know what you are doing.**

 - We recommend having a block weight limit (block production time) of 0.5 seconds in the beginning due to uncertainties in block execution time.
-As the execution time of the network stabilizes the weights limit can be increased to 2 seconds.
+As the execution time of the network stabilizes, the weights limit can be increased to 2 seconds.

 #### 3. Recommended Deployment of a Runtime